List of WLAN channels: 3.65 GHz (802.11y)

 A 40 MHz band is available from 3655 to 3695 MHz.
-It may be divided into eight 5 MHz channels, four 10 MHz channels, or two 20 MHz channels, as follows:
+It may be divided into eight 5 MHz channels, four 10 MHz channels, or two 20 MHz channels.

+The division into 5 MHz channels consumes all eight possible channel numbers, and so (unlike other bands) it is not possible to infer the width of a channel from its number.
+Instead each wider channel shares its channel number with the 5 MHz channel just above its mid frequency: